Applying deep insight and rubber stamping are such counter-propositions.

 - Applying deep insight and rubber stamping are such counter-propositions.
 All of these require thinking, requiring asking questions - the most powerful tool of a Director is the capacity to ask good questions.
 That is not the act of rubber stamping!
 Rubber stamping is of mindlessness - whereas what interested in BoD is mindfulness.
 Appreciates that the value of alternative perspectives and insights which say nothing of not trusting - simply looking from a different stance, and asking different questions.

 - Inclusiveness: The Board is responsible for ensuring an appropriate mix of skills, knowledge and experience are present or available for it to fulfill its function, and Boards who are looking for people who have cognitive difference or unique strength as part of the mix of Board skills, for business growth and embrace trend such as digitalization or globalization.

-- Six-Step Governance: assess--approach--prioritization-strategy-risk-monitoring If a Board is to fulfill its fiduciary responsibilities to its stakeholders, it needs to be more than a rubber stamp.
-It might not be developing business strategy, but the Board needs to determine suitability, adequacy, viability, etc in advance.
-Another way of describing BoD responsibility is for attention to the long-term sustainability of the organization.
+- Step-wise Governance: Assess--approach--prioritization-strategy-risk-monitoring If a Board is to fulfill its fiduciary responsibilities to its stakeholders, it needs to be more than a rubber stamp.
+It might not be developing business strategy, but the Board needs to determine suitability, adequacy, viability, etc., in advance.
+Another way of describing BoDs responsibility is for attention to the long-term sustainability of the organization.

 2. Is Emotion Good or Bad in Board Room?